FOR IMMEDIATE RELEASE

 mmullins@tionol.org

-the best traditional Irish music to St. Louis
+27 Years of the best traditional Irish music in St. Louis.

 Pronounced “chun-awl,” tionól is the Irish word for a gathering and it describes the coming together from all over North America and Ireland of musicians intent on sharing their interest in the traditional music of the Celtic regions—music that came to North America with the first settlers and has grown into native genres such as old-time and bluegrass.

-For a quarter century, St. Louis has boasted one of the largest such gatherings in the United States.
+For more than a quarter century, St. Louis has boasted one of the largest such gatherings in the United States and the only one in the Midwest.

 “When it comes to Irish music events in North America, St Louis is definitely not flyover country,” said Andrew O’Brien, a Dublin-born fiddler and attorney who now lives in St. Louis.
 “It is an action-packed weekend of concerts, classes and sessions—informal Irish music jams—where the finest exponents of the art form are brought to St. Louis to play, teach and share.
 For one great weekend every year, St. Louis becomes a premium Irish culture hub and a place to be.”